 Blockchain’s industrial impact

-From sourcing raw materials to delivery of the finished product, blockchain can increase transparency and trust at every stage of the industrial value chain.
-Among the pain points it could help address are:
+From sourcing raw materials delivering the finished product, blockchain can increase transparency and trust at every stage of the industrial value chain.
+Pain points it could help address include:

 - Supply-chain monitoring for greater transparency